How to Pay Off Student Loans FasterFebruary 5, 2018

 Refinancing – The Smartest Way to Pay Off Your Student Loans Faster

-* Member Lifetime Savings – Average member lifetime saving calculation of $26,215.92 total savings is based on information provided by Education Loan Finance customers who refinanced their student loans between 08/16/2016 and 10/07/2017.
-While these amounts represent average amounts saved, actual amounts saved will vary depending upon a number of factors.
+*Average savings calculations are based on information provided by SouthEast Bank/ Education Loan Finance customers who refinanced their student loans between 8/16/2016 and 10/25/2018.
+While these amounts represent reported average amounts saved, actual amounts saved will vary depending upon a number of factors.